 To live with hope is hard.
 Mostly because you have to live in vulnerability to hope.
 The reality is you may be let down or worse yet—crushed because of hope.
-Being crushed is something you never forget, never forget to feel.
-So to risk being crushed again makes hope evasive.
+Being crushed is something you never forget, So to risk being crushed again makes hope evasive.
 It is safer not to hope.
+It is safer to beat vulnerability to the punch and strive to control your surroundings.

 Here is what I’ve learned from living my life of broken-heartedness.
 Hope is a combination of: